edev/PrintingMultiplexer/README.md

 _Note: all modules inherit from the BasicModule abstract class._

 - FolderWatcher: uses System.IO.FileSystemWatcher to monitor a folder for new files.
+- ImageReviewer: maintains a queue of files it's given, feeds them as ImageSource objects via ImageReviewer.NextImage, and dispatches them to an Accept or Reject module.

+## Module Wish-List

+- DriveWatcher module: watches for a drive to be inserted, scours the drive (or a subfolder) for files of a given type, and Gives them.
+This would be useful for inserting SD/CF cards: use a DriveWatcher connected to a file-moving module that will effectively clear out the flash drive and move files into a review folder.
+- A file-moving module
+- A branch module (1 input, 0+ outputs)
+- A drive eject module: combine a DriveWatcher, a FileMover, and a Branch to both an Eject and an ImageReview module to create a seamless removable storage workflow, i.e. running SD cards.

 ## Supporting Classes